nodejs/node/doc/guides/investigating_native_memory_leak.md

 This reports that Node.js is not _completely_ clean as there is some memory that was allocated but not freed when the process shut down.
-It is often impractical/not worth being completely clean in this respect and Node.js does a pretty good job only leaving on the order of 6KB that are not freed on shutdown.
+It is often impractical/not worth being completely clean in this respect.
+Modern operating systems will clean up the memory of the process after the shutdown while attemping to fre all memory to get a clean report may have a negative impact on the code complexity and shutdown times.
+Node.js does a pretty good job only leaving on the order of 6KB that are not freed on shutdown.

 ## An obvious memory leak